ssanchezor/GNN-RS/README.md

 |FM + GCN  |36,11%|20,77%|50,97%|0,7351|10,1138|MEDIUM|
 |FM + GAT |39,27 %|23,17 %|49,98 %|0,7575|9,1396|VERY HIGH|

 The Random Model of course shows the best results regarding the fairness but the accuracy metrics are very poor.
 Popularity Model has the better results related to accuracy but obviously has bias.
-The more balanced one is FM+GAT Model than performance better in all the metrics than the rest.
+The more balanced one is FM+GAT Model that performs better in all the metrics than the rest of models.

 ### 6.2 Results 10K Customers (Full) <a name="62-results10kF"></a>